62 Powerful Blog Optimization SEO Tips You Need To Get More Clients [A Step-By-Step Guide]

 By now, you should have a gorgeous blog post perfect for sharing and optimized to within an inch of its life.

-Let’s be real.
-Optimizing for search can be a massive understanding affected by seemingly a million facets.
-That’s why there are people who do nothing but SEO.
+Let's be real.
+Optimizing for search can be a massive understanding affected by seemingly a million factors.
+That's why there are people who do nothing but SEO.

-The art and science of SEO encompasses everything from your audience, keywords, and search intent to page speed, mobile-responsiveness, and domain authority.
-Plus a bunch of other technical stuff I don’t even know about.
-So, when you want to get *really* serious about your SEO, it’s time to get in touch with an SEO expert.
+The art and science of SEO encompasses everything from your audience, keywords, and search intent to page speed, mobile responsiveness, and domain authority.
+Plus a bunch of other technical stuff I know nothing about.
+So, when you want to get *really* serious about your SEO, it's time to get in touch with an SEO expert.